 If you have contacted us with a request or an enquiry, unless we use our statutory powers as set out below, we will retain your details for a period of 5 years from the date we have concluded your matter.

 If we use our statutory powers under section 3 (Review of discharge of functions) or section 5 (review of arrangements) under the Commissioner for Older People (Wales) Act 2006 we will keep our details permanently.

 7. Your rights

 Under data protection laws, you have rights in relation to your information.
 You have the right to request from us a copy of the information we hold about you.

-Additionally, you have the right to request from us:
+Additionally, you will have additional rights to request from us that:

-- that information about you is deleted in certain circumstances;
+- your information is deleted

 If you make a request, we will need you to prove your identify with 2 pieces of approved identification (such as a passport and a utility bill no older than 3 months).
 Once we have this, we will aim to respond to you within one month.